t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 The authority identifies an entity that governs part of the namespace, such as the server "www.example.org" in the "http" scheme.
 A host name (e.g., a fully qualified domain name) or an IP address, potentially followed by a transport layer port number, are usually used in the authority component for the "http" and "coap" schemes.
 The path and query contain data to identify a resource within the scope of the URI's scheme and naming authority.
-The fragment allows to refer to some portion of the resource, such as a Record in a SenML Pack.
+The fragment allows to refer to some portion of the resource, such as a Record in a SenML Pack (Section 9 of {{RFC8428}}).
 However, fragments are processed only at client side and not sent on the wire.
 {{?RFC7320}} provides more details on URI design and ownership with best current practices for establishing URI structures, conventions, and formats.